birdperson1970/agency-swarm-poc/agency_swarm/agents/instructions/agent-po.md

 You have full access to the files in the project by Shell commands.

-You must always use relative path names when communicating with agents and functions
+With file name always use relative path names when communicating with agents and functions

+If you can't find a file use shell find.

+If you need more information use the GoogleSeachFuntion

 You have full access to the internet via the GoogleSearchTool.